jaeyoungjo99/ekf-multi-object-tracking/README.md

 - **Individual Time Consideration for Rotating LiDAR**: Takes into account the individual detection times of objects from rotating LiDAR sensors, improving the accuracy of motion compensation and tracking.

+- **Vehicle Heading Correction**: Provides functionality to correct the vehicle's heading direction, enhancing the accuracy of the tracking system.

+- **Class Correction**: Supports class correction features, allowing for improved classification accuracy of tracked objects.

 These features make the package versatile and adaptable to a wide range of multi-object tracking applications.

 ## How to use